Finiteness properties of generalized Thompson groups via expansion sets: Construction of expansion sets

 \begin{remark} One feature of the proof from \cite{F(LM)} (and the argument in this paper) is that it handles the ``$F$", ``$T$", and ``$V$" versions of the Lodha-Moore group equally well.
 In particular, \cite{F(LM)} proved that some of the ``$V$" versions of the Lodha-Moore group also have type $F_{\infty}$, which answered a question from \cite{LodhaZ}, where the ``$T$" versions of the Lodha-Moore group were proved to have type $F_{\infty}$.

 Finally, we note that Kodama \cite{Kodama} introduced various $n$-ary generalizations of the Lodha-Moore group, and proved that the groups in question are finitely presented counterexamples to the von Neumann-Day problem.
-Moawad \cite{Moawad} used methods similar to the ones we have outlined in this paper to show that the $n$-ary generalizations also have type $F_{\infty}$. \end{remark}
+Moawad \cite{Moawad} used methods similar to the ones we have outlined in this paper to show that certain similar groups have type $F_{\infty}$.
+The groups in question contain Kodama's groups as proper subgroups.
+We note that the question of $F_{\infty}$ remains open for the groups in \cite{Kodama}. \end{remark}